maszaa/sacad/README.md

 **Since version 2.0, SACAD has been rewritten to use the [asyncio](https://docs.python.org/3/library/asyncio.html) framework, which typically results in ~40% faster processing for `sacad` and 600-700% faster (yes, 6-7x faster!) for `sacad_r`.**

+**On top of the original SACAD this version adds regex matching functionality for allowed image file (formats) when using sacad_r.**

 ## Features